Nukesor/archivebot/README.md

 A handy telegram bot which allows to store files on your server, which are posted in a group chat or a normal chat.

-This is great to collect images from your last holiday trip or simply to push backups or interesting files from your telegram to your server.
+This is great to collect images and videos from your last holiday trip or simply to push backups or interesting files from your telegram to your server.

+If you forward messages from other chats, the file will still be saved under the name of the original owner

-To send uncompressed pictures with your handy:
+To send multiple uncompressed pictures and videos with your handy:
 1. Click the share button
 2. Select `File`
 3. Select Gallery (To send images without compression)